SandySearch/sandy-search/README.md

 - [x] ~~host admin user interface on IBM Cloud (Docker and Kubernetes)~~
 - [ ] add reports (timeline maps by createDate, updateDate and votes)
 - [ ] export usage data in csv format
-- [ ] add Watson ML for heatmap generation
+- [ ] add IBM Watson ML for heatmap generation
-- [ ] process usage with Watson to predict optimal locations for future services
+- [ ] process usage with IBM Watson to predict optimal locations for future services
 - [x] ~~need a video of both app usage and reporting~~
 - [x] ~~need better logo  ;^}~~